 - Seeks to preserve and conserve the natural environment

 - It involves an understanding of the culture of the local people

 - Eco-tourists travel in small groups with a common interest; bird-watching, skiing, canoeing, etc.

-- Eco-tourists live with the local people, where the have the opportunity to learn about the culture of the local population.
+- Eco-tourists live with the local people, where they have the opportunity to learn about the culture of the local population.

 Even though ecotourism seeks to maximize the benefits of tourism from the perspective of the local population and the environment, conflicts sometimes arise in the process.
 Some of these conflicts include:

-- Conflict between the local population and the tourist.
-Tourist influencing the local people with their way of life may become a complaint made by the locals.
+- The conflict between the local population and the tourist.
+Tourists influencing the local people with their way of life may become a complaint made by the locals.

 - Conflict may arise because the local people may feel they do not benefit from the environment as much as the tourists.

-- When the tourists engage in unhealthy practices that goes against the culture of the local people, eg. Drumming and dancing at certain times of the year, sleeping with their women, etc.
+- When the tourists engage in unhealthy practices that go against the culture of the local people, eg. Drumming and dancing at certain times of the year, sleeping with their women, etc.